Identifying Materials-Level Sources of Performance Variation in Superconducting Transmon Qubits: Results

 To gain greater insight into the relationship between sidewall footer angle and qubit quality factor, as well as the lack of relationship between other geometrical features and performance, we parameterized the sidewall and performed a series of EM simulations to understand the types of structural variations that have the most significant impact on performance.
 We varied the sidewall footer angle, represented by $\alpha$ as defined in Figure \ref{fig:figure4}.
 We also varied the radius of curvature (R$_1$) for both the top surface of the superconducting film and the bottom edge (R$_2$) in Figure \ref{fig:S4}.

-As seen in Figure \ref{fig:figure4}, we find that increasing $\alpha$ leads to an increase in the surface EPR of the sidewall.
-The simulations indicate that devices with $\alpha$ of approximately 30 degrees (as seen in Figure \ref{fig:figure3}) exhibit surface EPR values that are 15-20\% larger than a comparable device with perpendicular sidewalls.
+As seen in Figure \ref{fig:figure4}, we find a relationship between variations in $\alpha$ and the surface EPR of the sidewall.
+The simulations indicate that devices with $\alpha$ of approximately 30 degrees (as seen in Figure \ref{fig:figure3}) exhibit surface EPR values that are 15-20\% larger than a comparable device with $\alpha$ of approximately 10-15 degrees.
 On the other hand, we find that variations in the radius of curvature of the top edge have virtually no impact on the surface EPR due to competing effects between fields in the top surface and sidewall.
 Similarly, virtually no impact on surface EPR is observed when the radius of curvature of the base of the film varies, which also supports our experimental findings (Figure \ref{fig:S4}).